dseeni/TechArtDemos/README.md

 vertexA valance = 4
 vertexB valance = 3
-Valences are sorted from min to max wherein (4,3) -> (3,4) A valence combination of (3,4) -> Line Plane Intersection Solver
+Valences are sorted from min to max wherein (4,3) -> (3,4) A valence pair of (3,4) -> Line Plane Intersection Solver
 ```

 In this way, each additional solver is triggered by a unique edge vertex